grski/grski.pl/posts/ai/vdb.md

 5. Redis is acceptable, but doesn't shine IMO.
 Positive surprise performance wise.
 It's not core of their business tho, plus they seem to be sunsetting certain parts that do not belong to the core like RedisGraph.
 6. pgvector is disappointing, but still can be valid in some use cases and scenarios, it levarage the postgres brand and benefits which also enforce certain limitations on it.
 Do not count on great performance though or accuracy with concurrency.
 7. Milvus is what I'd stay away from.
 Old Oracle of VDB world.
-8. For anything that can hit production, FAISS is a no go, it's just a lib.
+8. For anything that can hit production, FAISS is a no-go, it's just a lib.
 For simple play-around hobby projects?
 Why not.

+Yes, this was written by a human in a 4h long flow state powered act of uninterrupted creativity.
+It was fun, I've actually learned a lot.